top of page

 3. List the six ‘sense doors’ that make up present moment experience as defined in mindfulness practice

-6. Describe how one would 'label' experience moment to moment in mindfulness practice
+5. Describe what one would 'label' as experience moment to moment in mindfulness practice

 bottom of page